firattale/hardhat-fund-me/README.md

 # Hardhat Fund Me

-This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.
+This is a Hardhat project for creating a Funding smart contract.

 # Getting Started